 - Has been prescreened via phone

-- Has had personal, office interview
+- Has had at least one personal interview

 - Legal (citizen, green card, or working papers only)